Defense Evasion, Red Teaming

 Conhost can also be used to launch arbitrary executables.
 Depending on which Windows version you are using the results may vary but as per Build 1809, I found it to be working.

-conhost "ignite.local C:\Users\Public\shell.exe"
+conhost "ignite.local C:UsersPublicshell.exe"

-Inspection in process explorer: In the victim system, if an analyst checks process explorer, he shall see the following processes running that should make him suspicious.
-As you can see, a conhost instance has been launched within a cmd.exe process.
-It is stealthy as compared to other methods as shell.exe isn’t seen in the process explorer.
+In the victim system, if an analyst checks process explorer, he shall see the following processes running that should make him suspicious.
+As you can see, a cmd.exe process has launched a conhost instance.
+It remains stealthy compared to other methods as the process explorer doesn’t show shell.exe.

 Method 10 - WSL Only (bash.exe)